foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/spy_events.md

 - After the assertion, found events are removed from the spy.
 It stays clean and ready for the next events.

+In cases where you want to test an event was *not* emitted, use the `assert_not_emitted` function.
+It works similarly as `assert_emitted` with the only difference that it fails if an event was emitted during the execution.

 ## Splitting Events Between Multiple Spies

 Sometimes it is easier to split events between multiple spies.
 Let's do it.